Orientability of Causal Relations in Time Series using Summary Causal Graphs and Faithful Distributions

 Finally, a subtle background knowledge rule implied by the SCG can be applied to all discovered FT-MPDAGs.
-By definition, an edge $S_\mathbb{X}\to S_\mathbb{Y}$ is present in the SCG if and only if there exist $t'$ and $t$ such that $X_{t'}\to Y_t$ in the FT-DAG.
+By definition, an edge $S_\mathbb{X}\to S_\mathbb{Y}$ is present in the SCG if and only if there exist $t'$ and $t$ \st $X_{t'}\to Y_t$ in the FT-DAG.
 Hence, if there is a remaning unoriented instantaneous edge $X_t-Y_t$ at this step and no other oriented edge from $X_{t'}$ to $Y_t$, then by this definition of the SCG (and stationarity) we must have $X_t\to Y_t$; otherwise, the edge $S_\mathbb{X}\to S_\mathbb{Y}$ in the SCG would be contradicted.

 The FT-DAG and the FT-MPDAG are guaranteed to share the same skeleton and the same unshielded colliders~\citep{Verma_1990}, along with additional edge orientations implied either by constrains from conditional independencies or by background knowledge.
 Moreover, as we mentionned, due to the temporal priority of causes over their effects, all lagged relations are oriented identically in both the FT-DAG and the FT-MPDAG.
 By definition, the only edges that may remain unoriented in the FT-MPDAG are the instantaneous ones.
 So if the goal is to determine whether an edge such as $X_{t-1}\rightarrow Y_t$ exists in the underlying DAG, then applying these algorithms is certainly worthwhile.
-However, when the question concerns edges of the form $X_t \rightarrow Y_t$, the situation becomes less straightforward as after running causal discovery, it is possible that the FT-MPDAG only indicates an unoriented edge $X - Y$, leaving the causal direction unresolved.
+However, when the question concerns edges of the form $X_t \rightarrow Y_t$, the situation becomes less straightforward as after running causal discovery, it is possible that the FT-MPDAG only indicates an unoriented edge $X_t - Y_t$, leaving the causal direction unresolved.

 In this paper, we aim to characterize the orientations of these instantaneous edges by exploiting the background knowledge provided by an SCG.
-To this end, we introduce a simple operator that captures the causal orientation between two nodes in an FT-DAG or in an FT-MPDAG:
+To this end, we introduce a simple operator that captures the status of the causal orientation between two nodes in an FT-DAG or in an FT-MPDAG:

-The central concept underlying our characterization is the identifiability of edge orientations from an SCG.
+The central concept underlying our characterization is the orientability of edges from an SCG.